2020 community impact grants

 In 2020, many of our local nonprofit organizations had to pivot their programming and education efforts due to restrictions and guidelines due to the COVID-19 pandemic.

 "We believe that when our community – young and old – connects with the arts, everyone’s lives are enriched," said Danna Kehm, CEO of Pottawattamie Arts, Culture & Entertainment.
-"We’re committed to building a robust cultural environment, and the October programming supported by Pottawattamie County Community Foundation helped make that possible.
-Thank you to PCCF for your support during these challenging times."
+"We’re committed to building a robust cultural environment, and the October programming supported by the Community Foundation for Western Iowa helped make that possible.
+Thank you to the team at the Community Foundation for your support during these challenging times."

 Share My Smile